aimms/how-to/Articles/35/35-web-ui-progress-window.rst

 .. image:: images/ThreeLevelsOfExecutionTimeCB.png

 #.
-The solver execution on the server session.
+The solver execution on the solver session.
     The solver passes on status information periodically, as part of the time callback mechanism.

 #.
-The AIMMS execution on the server session.
+The AIMMS execution on the solver session.
     Retrieves the information provided by the solver in the previous step, also as part of the time callback mechanism.

 #.
 The AIMMS execution on the data session.
-    Execute a procedure to retrieve the information from the server session to the data session and display it in the WebUI widgets.
+    Execute a procedure to retrieve the information from the solver session to the data session and display it in the WebUI widgets.

 The implementation of the information stream represented by the two arrows will be discussed in the next section.